 Take a look at Famous National Parks of Assam

 Kaziranga National Park in Assam

-Spread over 430sq. km, Kaziranga National Park is among the top national parks of Assam that is gifted with a wide variety of flora and fauna.
-Some of the fauna found here include great Indian one-horned rhino, pygmy hog, royal Bengal tiger, elephant, swamp deer, gangetic dolphin, wild buffalo, and golden langur, besides others.
+Spread over 430sq. km, Kaziranga National Park is among the top national parks of Assam, gifted with a wide variety of flora and fauna.
+Some of the fauna found here include the great Indian one-horned rhino, pygmy hog, royal Bengal tiger, elephant, swamp deer, Gangetic dolphin, wild buffalo, and golden langur, besides others.
 The forests of Kaziranga are also divided into three major types.

 Manas National Park